Spoiler update: The Cybertruck is out, and looks nothing like this.

 Battery-powered trucks aside, the 2020 Jeep Gladiator is arguably the most popular mid-size pickup making noise right now, offering a category-leading 3,470 kilograms or 7,650 pounds of towing.

-With California-based rival Rivian and their $70,000 R1T all-electric pickup getting loads of attention lately including a 500 million investment from Ford, news of a Tesla truck is finally picking up and getting us excited.
+With California-based rival Rivian and their $70,000 R1T all-electric pickup getting a lot of attention lately, including a $500 million investment from Ford, news of a Tesla truck is finally picking up and getting us excited.

-We know the R1T will sprint 0-60 in a mere 3-seconds, tow up to 5,000 kg, provide around 800 kg of payload, all with up 400+ miles of range.
+We know the R1T will sprint 0-60 in a mere 3 seconds, tow up to 5,000 kg, and provide around 800 kg of payload, all with up to 400+ miles of range.
 If Tesla can’t keep up with this, the trendsetting automaker may just have a handsome truck without the gusto – and that’s not a good thing.
 We’ll know more once the production model is officially revealed.

 Concept truck we hope makes it

-Compared to the futuristic yet clean-looking Rivian R1T, Emre’s concept rendering takes it to another level with massive shoulderlines, huge body panels, deep pronounced lines, and massive front grill.
+Compared to the futuristic yet clean-looking Rivian R1T, Emre’s concept rendering takes it to another level with massive shoulder lines, huge body panels, deep, pronounced lines, and a massive front grill.

 The front and rear fenders dive into a pair of small doors for a narrow waistline; sleek and futuristic headlights and taillights round out the look.